C0RD3LL/Portfolio/README.md

 The results concluded that samtools performed faster then the rest, most likely becuase of its high memory usage.
 It was also noted that bioperl was signifcantly slower to generate an index than others and its memory usage was kept in a narrow range and consisently low (17,000 ~ 18,000) regardless of file size.

 ## [Benchmark Scripts](https://github.com/C0RD3LL/Portfolio/tree/main/Benchmark%20scripts)
-Colection of scripts that were made to excute the benchmarking project.
+Collection of scripts that were made to execute the benchmarking project.

-The benchmarking was inspired by a python script, that when a fastq file is inputed the script will output: Amount of reads, total bases, and an average of bases per read. (it was a simple way to gauge the size of fastq files.)
+The benchmarking was inspired by a python script, that when a fastq file is inputted the script will output Number of reads, total bases, and an average of bases per read.
+(It was a simple way to gauge the size of fastq files.)

 ![alt text](https://github.com/C0RD3LL/Portfolio/blob/main/extra/Screen%20Shot%202022-01-07%20at%205.19.41%20PM.png)